Vodafone plans 11,000 job cuts - Local News 8

 By Hanna Ziady, CNN

-London (CNN) — Vodafone (VOD) said Tuesday it would cut 11,000 jobs over three years, as the telecoms company unveiled a turnaround plan to revive its fortunes.
+London (CNN) — Vodafone said Tuesday it would cut 11,000 jobs over three years, as the telecom company unveiled a turnaround plan to revive its fortunes following years of poor performance.

-The job cuts would affect the firm’s UK headquarters and operations in other countries, the company added in a statement.
+The job cuts would affect the firm’s UK headquarters and operations in other countries, Vodafone (VOD) added in a statement.
+Shares slid more than 4% in London.

 “Our performance has not been good enough,” CEO Margherita Della Valle said.
 “We will simplify our organization, cutting out complexity to regain our competitiveness.”